- What is a Hotel

 A hotel provides accommodation, along with services like food and beverages, and facilities like recreation, conference, training arrangements, and organizations of official and private parties.
 Each hotel has unique features associated with it.

-The features may be its location, a number of guest rooms, special services such as concierge, travel assistance, and valet parking, facilities such as specialty restaurants, bars, business meeting venues, swimming pool, and so on.
+The features may be its location, the number of guest rooms, special services such as concierge, travel assistance, and valet parking, facilities such as specialty restaurants, bars, business meeting venues, swimming pool, and so on.

 The star classification system is among the most widely accepted rating of hotels worldwide.
 Ratings of hotels in different countries are done by the government or quasi-government sources, independent rating agencies, or sometimes the hotel operators themselves.
 The Indian hotel industry follows the star rating system, which indicates the number and standard of facilities offered by the hotel.